Sneha-Kusnoor/Delta-Demo/README.md

 # Delta-Demo
-This is Demo Git and GitHub Project
+This is Demo Git and GitHub Project.